vaibhavshirole/Mini-Lamp/README.md

         https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json

-3. Copy and paste into your file if you want the full Mini Lamp experience
+3. Copy and paste the code at this link into your file if you want the full Mini Lamp experience

         https://raw.githubusercontent.com/vaibhavshirole/Mini-Lamp/main/hard-complete/hard-complete.ino